MLE type mapping: passing JSON to JavaScript functions in Oracle Database 26ai

 Creating the validator.js module

 Let’s say I’d like to create a function to verify if a string represents a valid email address.
 The aforementioned validator.js offers isEmail() for this purpose.
-So let’s give it a go and import the ECMAScript(!) version of the module into my Oracle Database 23c Free instance.
-In preparation for this task I downloaded the latest version to a directory on my database VM, and exposed this directory as SRC_CODE_DIR to the EMILY account.
-Then it’s just a matter of calling create mle module:
+So let’s give it a go and import the ECMAScript(!) version of the module into my Oracle AI Database 26ai Free instance.
+The easiest way to do so is to use SQLcl and its create mle-module command.
+Start by downloading the ESM module from your favourite Content Delivery Network:

 Make isEmail() available to SQL and PL/SQL

 With the module created, I can expose its functionality to SQL and PL/SQL by creating a call specification.
 Looking at validator.jss documentation I can see that isEmail() takes a string and an object as an optional argument.
 The function returns true if the string passed validation, false otherwise.
 Using this piece of information I choose a PL/SQL function over a procedure since a value is returned.
-I also know that I have to provide 2 IN parameters, a string representing the email address and the JavaScript object containing the options.
+I also know that I have to provide 2 IN parameters, a string representing the email address and optionally a JavaScript object containing the options.
+The corresponding database’s data type is JSON.

 Here is an example of a call specification.
 The PL/SQL code unit is overloaded because you cannot provide default values for call specifications or else you get an PLS-00255: CALL Specification parameters cannot have default values error: